2016 Program Requirements

 - Eligible hospitals and CAHs that were scheduled to be in Stage 1 in 2016, or were scheduled to demonstrate Stage 2 but did not intend to select the Stage 2 electronic prescribing (eRx) objective, may claim an alternate exclusion for Objective 4: eRx or choose the modified Stage 2 objective.

 - Providers scheduled to be in Stage 1 and Stage 2 in 2016 may claim an alternate exclusion for the Public Health Reporting measure(s) that might require acquisition of additional technologies that they did not previously have or did not previously intend to include in their activities for meaningful use.
 EPs may claim an alternate exclusion for measure 2 (syndromic surveillance) and measure 3 (specialized registry reporting).
 Eligible hospitals may claim an alternate exclusion for measure 3 (specialized registry reporting).

-- Review this fact sheet for an overview and more details about alternate exclusions for certain objectives and measures in 2016.
+- Review this fact sheet (PDF)for an overview and more details about alternate exclusions for certain objectives and measures in 2016.